 It is vital that we develop more appealing ways to engage young people in learning about mental health.

-The average young person listens to music for up to 5 hours a day – amounts which increase during episodes of depression.
+The average young person listens to music for up to 5 hours a day – amounts which increase during episodes of psychological distress.

-Co-developed with young people and more than 10 years of research, the ‘Moody Tunes’ smartphone app uses music to help young people understand and manage depression.
+Co-developed with young people and more than 10 years of research, the ‘Moody Tunes’ smartphone app uses music to help young people understand and manage their moods.

-The Moody Tunes app is different to existing solutions because it engages young people through the music they love but draws on evidence-based psychological therapies that provide real assistance.
+The Moody Tunes app is different to existing solutions because it engages young people through the music they love but draws on evidence-based psychological therapies for self-management of mood.

-The app is easy to use, can be accessed any time, anywhere, and promotes both self-management of mental health and use of professional mental health services when needed.
+The app is easy to use, can be accessed any time, anywhere, and promotes both mental health literacy and use of professional mental health services when needed.